demetra-it/pastore/README.md

 #### Using `allow` strategy

+**!!!
+WARNING !!!** Be careful when using `allow` strategy, because when enabled it grants access to every action in the controller, which could potentially lead to security issues.

 By default `Pastore::Guards` will use `deny` strategy, which means that the access is denied by default, and the only way to access it is through explicit authorization.

-Sometimes you might prefere a `allow` strategy instead, in order to allow access to any action within the controller by default, and manually restrict access to specified actions and roles.
+Sometimes you might prefer a `allow` strategy instead, in order to allow access to any action within the controller, and manually restrict access to specified actions and roles.

 For doing so you can use `use_allow_strategy!`, which changes the default strategy.
-In this case you should use `deny_role` to disable the access for a specific role.
+In this case you should use `deny_role` to disable the access for a specific role or overwrite authorization strategy for specific actions with `authorize_with` helper.